haoai-1997/haoai-1997.github.io/index.md

 <div class="service-card" markdown="1">

-✉️ <strong>Feel free to contact me for discussion and collaboration!</strong>
+If you are interested at my research field, please feel free to contact me.
+Welcome collaboration!
 </div>

 ### Academic Services